 - Kristy no longer feels close to Claudia, one of the reasons being because Claudia’s started wearing a bra.
-Good reason, Kristy.
+Good reason, Kristy, I’m sure Claudia had a lot of control over that choice in her life.
 Speaking of what Claudia is wearing, we’re treated to two full outfit descriptions, plus a bonus outrageously large red felt hat that she’s not allowed to wear in class (I sincerely hope the rest of that outfit looked like this though).

 She was wearing short, very baggy lavender plaid overalls, a white lacy blouse, a black fedora, and red high-top sneakers without socks.
 Her long black hair was carefully arranged in four braids.

 …wearing a baggy yellow-and-black-checked shirt, black pants, red jazz shoes and a bracelet that looked like it was made from a telephone cord.
 Her earrings were dangling jointed skeletons that jumped around when she moved.